 The Neil and Clara Spain Endowed Scholarship

 This scholarship was established in 2011 through a generous bequest to UAMS.
 Little is known about their connection to the University of Arkansas College of Medicine.
 However, this does not in any way diminish the College of Medicine’s appreciation for their generous scholarship for medical students.
 The memorials for Neil Spain and Clara Spain listed below provide additional information about their lives.
 The purpose of the scholarship is to provide assistance to students with financial need.
 Mr. Neil O Spain, 81, of Springdale, Arkansas passed away 2006 in Springdale, Arkansas.
 He was a former US Navy veteran serving in World War II and a retired navigator for the US Air Force serving in the Vietnam War.
 Clara J Spain, 73, of Springdale, Arkansas, died Friday, August 27, 2004, in Springdale.
 She worked and retired from the Southern California Gas Company and moved from California to Arkansas after retiring.
 She did volunteer work at the Walton Art Center and was an IRS tax volunteer.
 She was active in the Single Parent Scholarship Program in Benton, County.
-The inaugural award was presented in 2013 to Kevan Tucker of Batesville.
+The inaugural award was presented in 2013.